dmpop/tomodachi/Documentation/pages/005-projects.md

 ## Fetch weather conditions

 In addition to specifying direct commands, it's also possible to call external shell scripts from the _commands.csv_ file.
 This allows you to define complex multi-command actions.
-For example, you can create a script that displays weather conditions in a specific city and call the script from the command file.
+For example, you can create a script that displays the weather conditions in a specific city and call the script from the command file.

 1. On the Raspberry Pi, run the `nano weather.sh` command and paste the following code into the blank text file (replace _Tokyo_ with the desired city):